-At December 31, 2010 (in thousands) Fa air Value Unfunded ommitments Redemption Frequency Redemption Notice Period Private equity partnerships \$ 347,556 \$ 193,588 See below See below Senior secured bank loan funds 166,106 17,215 See below See below Non-U.S. fixed income funds 80,224 Monthly, Bi-monthly 5 - 20 days Hedge funds 41,005 Annually, Bi-annually 45 - 90 days Total other investments measured using net asset valuations \$ 634,891 \$ 210,803
+At December 31, 2011 Fair Value Unfunded Commitments Redemption Frequency Redemption Notice Period (in thousands) Private equity partnerships \$ 367,909 \$ 139,454 See below See below Senior secured bank loan funds 257,870 5,099 See below See below Non-U.S. fixed income funds 28,862 Monthly, Bi-monthly 5 - 20 days Hedge funds 21,344 Annually, Bi-annually 45 - 90 days Total other investments measured using net asset valuations \$ 675,985 \$ 144,553

-Private equity partnerships - Included in our investments in private equity partnerships are alternative asset limited partnerships that invest in certain private equity asset classes including U.S. and global leveraged buyouts; mezzanine investments; distressed securities; real estate; oil, gas and power; and secondaries.
-The fair values of the investments in this category have been estimated using the net asset value per share of the investments.
+Private equity partnerships - Included in our investments in private equity partnerships are alternative asset limited partnerships (or similar corporate structures) that invest in certain private equity asset classes including U.S. and global leveraged buyouts; mezzanine investments; distressed securities; real estate; and oil, gas and power.
+The fair values of the investments in this category have been estimated using the net asset value of the investments.
 We generally have no right to redeem our interest in any of these private equity partnerships in advance of dissolution of the applicable partnership.
-Instead, the nature of these investments is that distributions are received by us in connection with the liquidation of the underlying assets of the applicable limited partnerships would liquidate over 7 to 10 years from inception of the limited partnership.
+Instead, the nature of these investments is that distributions are received by us in connection with the liquidation of the underlying assets of the applicable limited partnership.
+It is estimated that the majority of the underlying assets of the limited partnerships would liquidate over 7 to 10 years from inception of the limited partnership.

-Senior secured bank loan funds - Our investment in senior secured bank loan funds includes funds that invest primarily in bank loans and other senior debt instruments.
+Senior secured bank loan funds - Our investment in senior secured bank loan funds includes funds that invest primarily in senior secured bank loans and other senior debt instruments.
 The fair values of the investments in this category have been estimated using the net asset value per share of the funds.
-Investments of \$158.4 million are redeemable, in whole or in part, on a monthly basis.
+Investments of \$237.8 million are redeemable, in part on a monthly basis, or in whole over a three month period.